-- Other Dishonest Behavior.
+- Controlled substances (including recreational and medical marijuana): possessing, using, trying or actually manufacturing, dispensing, distributing, or selling them - Alcohol: possessing, using, trying or actually manufacturing, dispensing, distributing, or selling alcoholic beverages unless in compliance with university policy or campus relations - Other Dishonest Behavior.
 Examples include giving false information to a university police officer, or reporting a false emergency (e.g., false fire alarm). - Forging, altering, or misusing university documents, including records, keys, ID's, etc. One example is using a parking permit that was purchased by another individual (NOTE: permits are never transferable). - Stealing, damaging, or destroying property; or possessing or selling stolen property - Abusing computer facilities or time.
-University computer use policies are posted on the Web at http://acs.ucsd.edu/lib/aup. shtml - Misusing the name, insignia, or seal of the campus or the University - Entering, possessing, or using University property, equipment, or resources without authorization - Violating rules of University housing facilities - Physical abuse, including conduct that threatens the health or safety of any person - Battery, including physical abuse, unwanted touching, or fighting - Sex Offenses, involving force/no consent, such as rape, sexual assault, or sexual battery - Sex Offenses not involving force/with consent, such as statutory rape - Sex Offenses such as indecent exposure, prostitution, or voyeurism - Sexual Harassment.
-Refer to the Student Conduct Code (on Infopath, or at the Office of the Dean of Student Affairs), for the exact definition. - "Stalking" another person - Using "fighting words" to harass another person - "Hazing", or other types of initiation activities that are likely to harm, degrade, or disgrace somebody - Obstructing or disrupting teaching, research, administrative or disciplinary procedures, or other university business - Disorderly conduct such as drunkenness - Participating in a disturbance of the peace or an unlawful assembly - Failing to identify yourself or comply with the directions of officials (university or otherwise) performing their duties; or resisting or obstructing officials as they try to perform their duties. - Controlled substances: possessing, using, trying or actually manufacturing, dispensing, distributing, or selling them - Alcohol: possessing, using, trying or actually manufacturing, dispensing, distributing, or selling alcoholic beverages unless in compliance with university policy or campus regulations - · Possessing or using fireworks - Possessing, manufacturing, or using firearms or explosive devices without the prior written approval of the UCSD Chief of Police - Possessing or using firearms or other weapons - Violating conditions imposed in disciplinary action - Violating conditions imposed in a written Notice of Emergency Suspension - Selling or distributing course notes or related materials without authorization from the instructor
+University computer use policies are posted on the Web at http://acs.ucsd.edu/lib/aup. shtml. - Misusing the name, insignia, or seal of the campus or the University - Entering, possessing, or using University property, equipment, or resources without authorization - Violating rules of University housing facilities - Physical abuse, including conduct that threatens the health or safety of any person - Battery, including physical abuse, unwanted touching, or fighting - Sex Offenses, involving force/no consent, such as rape, sexual assault, or sexual battery - Sex Offenses not involving force/with consent, such as statutory rape - Sex Offenses such as indecent exposure, prostitution, or voyeurism - Sexual Harassment.
+Refer to the Student Conduct Code (on Infopath, or at the Office of the Dean of Student Affairs), for the exact definition. - "Stalking" another person - Using "fighting words" to harass another person - "Hazing", or other types of initiation activities that are likely to harm, degrade, or disgrace somebody - Obstructing or disrupting teaching, research, administrative or disciplinary procedures, or other university business - Disorderly conduct such as drunkenness - Participating in a disturbance of the peace or an unlawful assembly - Failing to identify yourself or comply with the directions of officials (university or otherwise) performing their duties; or resisting or obstructing officials as they try to perform their duties. - Possessing or using fireworks - Possessing, manufacturing, or using firearms or explosive devices without the prior written approval of the UCSD Chief of Police - Possessing or using firearms or other weapons - Violating conditions imposed in disciplinary action - Violating conditions imposed in a written Notice of Emergency Suspension - Selling or distributing course notes or related materials without authorization from the instructor - Smoking